At age 28, I went back to school.

 I was worried about falling behind on my graduation trajectory, so I talked to my professors about studying on my own, taking the final exam, and getting credit for the exam.

-They told me that as long as I didn’t communicate with them about academic matters during the semester, then I’d be able to take the final exams and get credit for the class.
+They told me that as long as I didn’t communicate with them about academic matters during the semester, I’d be able to take the final exams and get credit for the class.

-I got them to give me the Powerpoint slides for the semester (the classes were Thermal Dynamics and Quantum Mechanics) and they sent me on my merry way.
+I got them to give me the PowerPoint slides for the semester (the classes were Thermal Dynamics and Quantum Mechanics), and they sent me on my merry way.
 Complications came up and I never followed through, but I got the ok (in writing).
 This was yet another sign to me that the rules are flexible IF you’re willing to work.

-The main lesson from this section is that if you’re willing to ask questions, not make assumptions, and not take “rules” at face value, then you can save a lot of time and money.
-You may think of other things I didn’t mention on this list to help you get ahead and finish your degree program faster and cheaper than most students.
+The main lesson from this section is that if you’re willing to ask questions, not make assumptions, and not take “rules” at face value, you can save a lot of time and money.

 [Note: Every suggestion in this section works because, for the most part, grades don’t matter.
 Don’t kill yourself trying to be the best student or get the best grades.
 Just pass the class.
 As an adult, you should know by now that grades don’t matter.
 Only how you perform in the real world.]